Toddler Activities: Handprint Turkey and Poem

 Cute Handprint Turkey and free printable poem for Thanksgiving.
 Handprint crafts are always fun and easy to make for young children.
+They make great mementos too for scrap books.
 Embellish with feathers and wiggly eyes with a poem and make a card or even a Thanksgiving decoration.

 - Construction Paper